neilenns/mobiflight-docs/content/devices/lcd/advanced-configuration/index.md

 ### Format the display output

-Replace the **Text** section sample text the values to show on the display.
+Replace the **Text** section sample text with the values to show on the display.
 Use the placeholder symbols from step four to indicate where the digits should be placed, and include a decimal at the appropriate location.

 {{< screenshot image="display-tab-formatted-output.png" title="Screenshot of the display tab in the output dialog with the Text field filled with COM1 active: ###.###, COM1 stby: !!!.!!!, COM2 active: ???.???, COM2 stby: @@@.@@@." >}}